-- In addition to the general entrance requirements as specified in General Rule A.2.2. a student must have an APS of at least 24. - b) Credits may not be obtained for both AFLL111 and AFPR111, and neither for AFLL121 and AFPR121.
-A student may therefore NOT take both AFLL and AFPR if the credits for both will be counted towards the total credits for obtaining a qualification.
+In addition to the general entrance requirements as specified in General Rule A.2.2. a student must have an APS of at least 24.

 HUM.9.2 PROGRAMME - LANGUAGE AND LITERARY STUDIES

 Bachelor of Arts in Language and Literary Studies